-Concrete surfaces can be dull and dingy and there is nothing attractive about that.
-As a pool deck, it can be quite disconcerting having to swim, surrounded by a plain concrete pool deck.
+Concrete surfaces can be dull and dingy; nothing is attractive about that.
+Swimming on a pool deck surrounded by a plain concrete pool deck can be quite disconcerting.
 Sure, it can be made more attractive with the addition of tile or stone, but not everyone can afford that.
 One feasible option is painting the pool deck.
 But how effective is it, really?
 Here are the pros and cons of painting a concrete pool deck.

 Why Painting the Concrete Pool Deck is A-OK

 - Paint comes in virtually any color.
 From pastels to earthy tones, the selection is just amazing.
-If you have a very specific hue or tone in mind, a paint expert can concoct a special mix for you.
+If you have a specific hue or tone, a paint expert can concoct a special mix for you.

-- Concrete paint can be used on both indoor and outdoor surfaces, so pool decks are definitely qualified.
+- Concrete paint can be used on indoor and outdoor surfaces, so pool decks are qualified.

 - Paint is an effective pool deck repair product.
 It can cover blemishes on the surface of the deck, such as stubborn stains, watermarks, minor cracks, and more.

 - A painted surface is non-porous, thus, making it an easier surface to clean up.